Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 - Prepare financially: Budget for full-time study, even if working

-- Upgrade technology: Invest in reliable internet and computer
+- Upgrade technology: Invest in reliable internet and a computer

 - Practice time management: Start using calendar blocking now